ballerina-platform/ballerina-distribution/examples/graphql-client-security-ssl-tls/graphql_client_security_ssl_tls.md

 # GraphQL client - SSL/TLS

 The `graphql:Client` can be configured to communicate through HTTPS by providing a certificate file.
-The certificate can be provided through the `secureSocket` field of the client configuration.
+The certificate can be provided through the `secureSocket` field of the `graphql:ClientConfiguration`.
 Use this to secure the communication between the client and the server.

 ::: code graphql_client_security_ssl_tls.bal :::